jbush001/NyuziProcessor/README.md

 ## Building on MacOS

-On Mavericks and later, the command line compiler can be installed by typing

-    xcode-select --install

-It will also be installed automatically if you download XCode from the Mac App Store.

-Build the Nyuzi toolchain following instructions in https://github.com/jbush001/NyuziToolchain
+Build the Nyuzi toolchain following instructions in https://github.com/jbush001/NyuziToolchain.
+The host compiler is also installed, if not already present, as part of that process.

 You will need to build Verilator from source using instructions here: